kimpettersen/angular-node-cv/README.md

 ###Solution###
 *Put your logic in the model*.
 It is as simple as that.
-This way you realize right away that you are putting method in the wrong place.
+This way you realize right away that you are putting a function in the wrong place.
 This makes the model testable, since it can be treated as a separate module and will definitely have less dependencies than if it was inside the controller.
-Now that the method belongs to a model, you can easily reuse it in all your controllers.
+Now that the function belongs to a model, you can easily reuse it in all your controllers.

+Here I have to check input, prepare arguments and all of that in *every single controller* this is very difficult to test.

+      app.get('/api/bucketlist/:id', function(request, response) {
+          var id = request.body.id
+          if (id === undefined) {
+            response.status(204);
+            //handle the result
+          }

+          args = {};
+          args.isDeleted = { '$ne': true };
+          args.id = { id: id}
+          model.find(args, function(err, res){
+            response.status(200);
+            //prepare response
+            response.send();
+          });
+      });

+Instead I put the logic in my model:

+    BaseSchema.statics.get = function(args, callback){
+      args = Object.prototype.toString.call(args) === '[object Object]' ? args : {};
+      args.isDeleted = { '$ne': true };
+      this.find(args, function(err, res){
+        callback(err, res);
+      });
+    };

+This is easy to test.

+And in the controllers I do this:

+      app.get('/api/education/?', function(request, response) {
+        model.Education.get({}, function(error, result){
+         //base controller that sets right status code, and handles errors controller.resultHandler(error, result, response, 200, function(data){
+             response.json(data);
+         });
+        });
+      });

+Now I can just test my response codes with an e2e test.

+This is not very difficult, it can actually be a lot easier than trying to figure out some insane loginc in some controller.
+And if you think back on what you learned in University, they actually told us about this many times, we did it like this many times.
+I just for some reason did not apply this for web development, and I think this is the case for a lot of people.

+*NOTE* This theory isn't just as true for Angular JS, since Angular uses Dependency Injection it is actually pretty easy to test controllers.
+It doesn't mean that you shouldn't get your logic out of your controller.

 ##Mock VS Data from a database##
+I once read about someone defending doing testing with real database content rather than mocking data.
+I feel like it is kind of like you are constantly learning how to juggle, but can't really get there.
+I decided to try this for my e2e tests, while I mocked the unittests.
+I had the idea that, the optimal way to test is to test the complete system from interface to database.
+This took a lot of time, and it did not give me the feeling of writing better code, just wasting my time.
+I will not do this again, unless I was strongly convinced otherwise.
+Mocking makes it possible to isolate the system, and that,s how it should be done.

 About the technologies I've used.